Adolfo Bautista: Querétaro

-Atletico San Luis
+Atlético San Luis

-Bautista joined newly founded club Atletico San Luis during the summer of 2013.
+Bautista joined newly founded club Atlético San Luis during the summer of 2013.
 In his short stay at the club Bautista made twelve appearances and did not score.

 Chivas USA

 On January 14, 2014, Bautista signed with Chivas USA in Major League Soccer.

 Coras Tepic

-In June 2014 Bautista signed with Deportivo Tepic F.C.
+In June 2014, Bautista signed with Deportivo Tepic F.C.

 Chicago Mustangs

 On December 4, 2015, Bautista signed with the professional indoor club, Chicago Mustangs.
 Bautista left the club in 2016 after Chicago Mustangs failed to pay his wages.

 In June 2017, Bautista announced his official retirement from football.
 In his press conference he confirmed he was having a match of farewell on July 1, 2017, in the Estadio Jalisco, the former stadium of his boyhood club C.D.
 Guadalajara.
-He will team up with former teammates against current and former Liga MX players, and C.D.
-Guadalajara gave him permission to use the official home kits from the 2017 season.
+He will team up with former teammates against current and former Liga MX players, and Guadalajara gave him permission to use the official home kits from the 2017 season.